 Why financial hacking?

 Part of my job is developing financial tools and trading systems for clients.
-With my colleagues we’ve so far coded several hundred trading strategies.
-Some fulfilled the client’s expectations, others failed miserably.
-Coming from a background in physics and computer game programming, I wondered why trading seems not to be an exact science.
+So far we coded hundreds of trading strategies with all sorts of algorithms for all sorts of financial instruments.
+Some worked and fulfilled the client’s expectations.
+Some failed miserably.
+And some worked in the backtest, but not in live trading.
+Coming from a background of theoretical physics and computer game programming, I wondered why trading seems not to be an exact science at all.
 What is the difference between a successful and a doomed strategy?
 And how can you determine that before actually trading it?

 On this blog I’ll attempt a hacking approach to algorithmic trading.
 Hacking is nothing illegal, it’s just a pragmatic way to solve problems.
 Hackers prefer experiment over theory.
 They don’t give a damn about the wisdom of gurus or authorities.
 So I’ll start with considering all praised trade systems worthless and all “trader’s wisdom” irrational and nonsense until proven otherwise.
 I will try to evaluate by systematic experimenting whether, why, when, and how algorithmic trading does work.
 My goal is to find out how it can be a reliable income source for a private trader.
 This might require complex statistical or machine learning algorithms – but that’s no big deal with today’s software tools.
 All scripts and software to the articles will be put up for download, so anyone interested can reproduce all the results and use the strategies.
 After all, successful private trading is for the common good.

 As this blog is about algorithmic trading, I’m going to post here a lot of algorithms and source code.
 Naturally not any trader is able to read code.
 On the other hand, some basic code and math understanding is required for making sense of the articles.
 To go from zero to a full understanding of the articles on this blog, here’s a list of Useful Books.

 24 thoughts on “Money and How to Get It”